grab/engineering-blog/_posts/2021-04-19-how-we-improved-agent-chat-efficiency-with-ml.md

 Seeing how effective this solution has been for our chat agents, we would also like to expose this to the end consumers to help them express their concerns faster and improve their overall chat experience.

 ----
-<small class="credits">This article would not have been possible without the key contributions from [Elisa Monacchi](mailto:elisa.monacchi@grab.com), who gave the right direction for the product , [Darrell Tay](mailto:darrell.tay@grab.com) , [Yun Zou](mailto:yun.zou@grabtaxi.com) , [Kok Keong Matthew Yeow](mailto:matthew.yeow@grabtaxi.com), who helped to build the architecture and implementation in a scalable way and [Wan Ling Guai](mailto:wanling.guai@grab.com), who designed the UX that provided a seamless experience to the agents.</small>
+<small class="credits">Special thanks to [Kok Keong Matthew Yeow](mailto:matthew.yeow@grabtaxi.com), who helped to build the architecture and implementation in a scalable way.</small>
 ----

 ## Join Us